Alvin2024/COMP3010-CW2/README.md

 Step 4 – Extracted the usernames to collect the unique IAM usernames that appeared in the cloud trail events.

 Step 5 – Formatted the output to align with the requirements of the quiz.

+Question 2:

+Step 1 – Excluded the console login events by “NoteventNmae=ConsoleLogin” this made the results only cover API activity and not sign ins.

+Step 2 – a keyword search was used for MFA related fields, this is so that fields containg mfa context would be returned.

+Step 3 – opened the events in order where the log shows False.

+Step 4 – Recorded the full JSON path for the field using the order that I opened the event.